-As the summer season kicks into high gear, families are making plans, packing bags, and hitting the road for a time-honored tradition – the family road trip.
+As the summer season kicks into high gear, families are making plans, packing bags, and hitting the road for a time-honored tradition—the family road trip.

 A few years ago, we bought a portable DVD player to keep our kids entertained while we traveled.
 And you know what?
 It worked great!
 But it broke, and we decided not to replace it.
-And then we re-discovered how much fun family trips can be when we are engaged with and connected to each other.
+And then we rediscovered how much fun family trips can be when we are engaged with and connected to each other.

-We’ve had to get a little creative in coming up with ideas to keep the little people occupied without the help of a screen, especially since neither of them are old enough to read independently.
+We’ve had to get a little creative in coming up with ideas to keep the little people occupied without the help of a screen, especially since neither of them is old enough to read independently.

 I’ve been thinking about what my family did when I was a child on road trips in those pre-DVD days, so I thought I might share a few ideas to inspire your travels this summer.

 1. Play games.